vlvovch/fist-sampler/README.md

-# Cooper-Frye Sampler
+# FIST sampler

 ## Description

-This is an implementation of the Cooper-Frye particlization sampling procedure for heavy-ion collisions based on a thermal-statistical package [**Thermal-FIST**](https://github.com/vlvovch/Thermal-FIST)
+FIST sampler is an implementation of the Cooper-Frye particlization sampling procedure for heavy-ion collisions based on a thermal-statistical package [**Thermal-FIST**](https://github.com/vlvovch/Thermal-FIST)

 The sampler uses a particlization hypersurface produced in hydro simulations (such as using [**MUSIC**](https://github.com/MUSIC-fluid/MUSIC)) and samples hadrons and resonances from it.
 Optionally, the chain of decays can then be performed.

 A distinctive feature of the sampler is the ability to selectively incorporate the exact (the canonical ensemble) global conservation of conserved charges, such as baryon number, electric charge, strangeness, and charm.
-It also incorporates experimental support for the effect of baryon repulsive core (excluded volume), in accordance with the EV-HRG model formulated in [https://arxiv.org/abs/1708.02852](https://arxiv.org/abs/1708.02852)
+It also incorporates the effect of baryon repulsive core (excluded volume), in accordance with the EV-HRG model formulated in [https://arxiv.org/abs/1708.02852](https://arxiv.org/abs/1708.02852)

 The sampling procedure first determines the numbers of each hadrons species to be sampled in a given event, and then the momentum of each hadrons is sampled independently from other hadrons.
 This is different from the more conventional Cooper-Frye sampling and allows one to sample the events with the canonical treatment of conserved charges considerably faster.
 The downside is that the routine requires a considerable amount of memory, in practice about ~5-15 GB for central Au-Au collisions.